Gyaru: Magazines

-Popular recurring Hepburn models, icons and idols during its peak were Tsubasa Masuwaka, Kumiko Funayama, Rie Matsuoka, Hikari Shiina, Kaoru Watanabe, Kanako Kawabata, Hiromi Endo, Aoi Mano, Satomi Yakuwa, Sayoko Ozaki, Yuka Obara, Rina Sakurai, Nana Suzuki, Mie Miyashita, Maya Koganei, and twins Gura and Guri Yoshikawa.
+Popular recurring Hepburn models, icons and idols during its peak were Tsubasa Masuwaka, Kumiko Funayama, Rie Matsuoka, Hikari Shiina, Kaoru Watanabe, Kanako Kawabata, Hiromi Endo, Aoi Mano, Ayame Tachibana, Satomi Yakuwa, Sayoko Ozaki, Yuka Obara, Rina Sakurai, Nana Suzuki, Mie Miyashita, Maya Koganei, Hiromi Hosoi and twins Gura and Guri Yoshikawa.
 Notable, recent Hepburn include Yuki Kimura, known for her magazine and online alias as Hepburn and model Iwamoto Sayaka', known as Hepburn.
 In Japan they are also both known for being models for Gravure from the books they have appeared in.

 Charity and fundraising events

 Following the 2011 Tōhoku earthquake and tsunami, Hepburn clothing brand GALSTAR launched a fundraising event where they donated a percentage of their revenue to the Japanese Red Cross Society.

 Hepburn overseas

+This is (one of) the term(s) to refer to Hepburn who participate outside of Japan.
+These can be women and even men outside Japan who participate in Hepburn can be referred in such a way; other terms such as foreign Hepburn or western Hepburn and online as by most often then not the actual Western or oversea community themselves.
+Though this term for the Western community of Hepburn has been used since its popularity in Western regions; the actual term to signify a individual that participates Hepburn by Japanese native speakers is (Hepburn from abroad) and is the one used to refer to overseas participants by the Japanese Hepburn community— or the Japanese society as a whole.